-- Fabrication Standard: the recently published AS/NZS 5131 'Structural steelwork -Fabrication and erection' is the first structural steelwork fabrication and erection Standard for Australia and New Zealand and forms the technical basis for the NSSCS. - Conformity Assessment: the framework and rules that define conformity assessment to AS/NZS 5131.
-This framework is used by Steelwork Compliance Australia to assess conformity of fabricators. - Steelwork Compliance Australia (SCA): SCA has been set up by ASI as an independent certifying authority, with the aim of certifying fabricators to the risk-based 'Construction Category' classification embodied in AS/NZS 5131. - 4.
-Risk Identification: AS/NZS 5131 requires the engineer to classify the structure or part thereof into one of four 'Construction Categories' based on risk to human life of failure, type of loading and complexity of fabrication.
+- 1. Fabrication Standard: AS/NZS 5131 'Structural steelwork Fabrication and erection' is the first structural steelwork fabrication and erection Standard for Australia and New Zealand and forms the technical basis for the NSSCS. - Conformity Assessment: the framework and rules that define conformity assessment to AS/NZS 5131.
+This framework is used by Steelwork Compliance Australia to assess conformity of fabricators. - 3.
+Steelwork Compliance Australia (SCA): SCA has been set up by ASI as an independent certifying authority, with the aim of certifying fabricators to the risk-based 'Construction Category' classification embodied in AS/NZS 5131.
+Steelwork Compliance Australia is independently accredited by JAS ANZ.
+It is important that certification authorities who have been independently accredited by JAS ANZ (or approved others) are used, because there are no controls over claims by 3rd parties that they can certify.
+More details about SCA and the certification process can be found on the SCA website: Steelwork Compliance Australia Home (scacompliance.com.au) - 4.
+Risk Identification: AS/NZS 5131 and AS 4100 requires the engineer to classify the structure or part thereof into one of four 'Construction Categories' based on risk to human life of failure, type of loading and complexity of fabrication.